DataScyther/Neeva-AI/README.md

 To permanently fix the Google authentication redirect issue (redirecting to localhost:3000), please follow the detailed guide in [docs/SUPABASE_GOOGLE_AUTH_FIX.md](docs/SUPABASE_GOOGLE_AUTH_FIX.md).

-Note: The client-side code has already been updated to use only the Netlify URL (`https://neevaai.netlify.app/`) for all authentication redirects.
+Note: The client-side code has been updated to use only the Netlify URL (`https://neevaai.netlify.app/`) for all authentication redirects.

-#### CAPTCHA Verification Issues

-If you encounter CAPTCHA verification failures during authentication, please refer to [docs/SUPABASE_CAPTCHA_ISSUES.md](docs/SUPABASE_CAPTCHA_ISSUES.md) for troubleshooting steps and solutions.

 ## Project Structure